Environmental and

 [c] Atmos Energy acquired these facilities in CY2017.
 Each facility emitted less than the reporting threshold of 25,000 MT/yr CO2e for 5 consecutive years and discontinued reporting in CY2021.

-[d] These facilities emitted less than the reporting threshold of 25,000 MT CO2e in calendar year 2018.
+[d] These facilities emitted less than the reporting threshold of 25,000 MT CO2e in calendar years 2017 and 2018.

 [e] Emissions from transmission system operations are calculated in accordance with 40 CFR 98 Subpart W, using operating data, measurements, leak survey data, and population counts per §98.236(b, i, k, and n-r).